fitnr/osm-tiny-maps/README.md

 Once those are installed, run `make install` to install SVGIS.

+(The jq dependency is technically optional, see the Makefile for instructions on bypassing it.)

 ### Building

 To build maps, you'll need two files: a bounds file and a query file.
 The bounds tells the `Makefile` where to download, and the query tells it what to download.